ECC Grad Helping COVID-19 Patients in New York City

 He graduated from ECC’s nursing program in 2012.
 He then transferred to the University of Missouri-Columbia where he earned a Bachelor of Science in nursing.

-Barnes originally is from Pacific, Mo.
+Barnes originally is from Pacific, Missouri.
 He has been living in Austin, Texas the past few years.

 He arrived in Queens, a borough of New York City, which has an estimated 123,000 known COVID-19 cases.